MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 You access these two reports, for example, with the **Financial Statements** action in the business manager and accountant role centers.

-[!INCLUDE[prod_short](includes/prod_short.md)] provides sample financial reports you can use right away.
+[!INCLUDE[prod_short](includes/prod_short.md)] provides sample financial reports you can use right away as templates.
 You can also set up your own rows and columns to specify the figures to compare.
 For example, you can create financial reports to calculate profit margins using dimensions such as departments or customer groups.
 The number of customized financial statements you can create is unlimited.

 Setting up financial reports requires an understanding of the financial data in the chart of accounts.
 For example, you can view general ledger entries as percentages of budget entries, but that requires you to have created budgets.
 Learn more at [Create G/L Budgets](finance-how-create-budgets.md).